jmanzo/duilo-wordpress-plugin-framework/readme.md

 To set the groups, sections and fields, you need to edit the Controller Class.
 Inside the constructor, you'll see a `$this->manager` property where in the same current order of this example, can be set.

 ## UI options
+There are 6 Form UI fields for the administration panel.
+You can use either `uiToggleField`, `textField`, `textareaField`, `checkboxField`, `radioField` or `dropdownField`.
+Those values can be set on the Admin Controller at `includes/Controller.php` with the `$this->manager` declarated property and the key `callback`.
+It's where you have to set your option_groups, sections and fields.

+You'll see 6 examples of field declarations in the location.